Prince Alfred College: Campuses

 The original school campus is in the Adelaide suburb of Kent Town.
-The school also owns two other campuses, one for outdoor education in Scott's Creek, and the other in Point Turton named 'Wambana', developed specifically for boys to spend extended periods of time away from home to experience all of the responsibilities adults have to face like; cooking, cleaning, time management and food shopping.
+The school also owns two other campuses, one for outdoor education in Scott's Creek, and the other in Point Turton named 'Wambana'.

 Kent Town

 The original and main campus is located in Kent Town, approximately 2 km east of the Adelaide city centre.
 The land, originally leased by Dr Benjamin Archer Kent from 1840 to 1859, then bought by Charles Robin, was bought at auction from Charles Robin for £2750 on 18 September 1865.
 However, it was not until 22 June 1969 that the college celebrated its inauguration, two years after the laying of the foundation stone by H.R.H.
 Prince Alfred, Duke of Edinburgh.

-A feature of the college is the Main Building, which was built in three sections.
-The central section was ready for use in 1869 and housed offices, teaching areas, a residence for the Headmaster, and accommodation for boarders, who have been an important aspect of the College's history.
-The Waterhouse Wing (south) was added in 1877, and increased the boarding accommodation, as well as providing an assembly room, and a science laboratory.
-The Cotton Wing (north), added in 1881, further expanded boarding space and teaching areas.
-The science hall was opened in 1891, and the Main Building was completed in 1889.
-The cast-iron fence and railings around the front of the grounds were erected by 1905 by the NCP.
-The former residence of Alexander Dowie became the preparatory school in 1911.

 The school campus is divided by the main building, with the preparatory school on the Flinders Street (south) side of the school, and the middle and Senior schools on the Capper Street (north) side.
-Some of the facilities within the Kent Town Campus include: